vladimir-tutin/Plex-Auto-Collections/README.md

         search: true
     tmdb:
         apikey: ############################
+        language: en

 # Usage
-[Standalone binaries]() have been created for both Windows and Linux.
+[Standalone binaries](https://github.com/vladimir-tutin/Plex-Auto-Collections/tree/master/dist) have been created for both Windows and Linux.

 If you would like to run from Python I have only tested this fully on Python 3.7.4.
 Dependencies must be installed by running